Disclaimer: This post contains affiliate links. If you make a purchase using one of these links, I make a small commission.

 We’re taking a shortcut with these candies, leaving out the make-your-own caramel part.
 Why deal with corn syrup, heavy cream or a candy thermometer and make your own caramel when you can cut out the hardest part and buy caramels at the store?

 This chocolate turtles recipe is super easy, yet still creates delicious, homemade candies.
-(Really want to make your own homemade caramel?
+(Want to make your own homemade caramel?
 Try these Salted Maple Whiskey Caramels from my friend Gina at Intentional Hospitality.)

 Ingredients